PDXChinese/pdxchinese.github.io/_pages/yoyo.md

 permalink: /yoyo/
 ---

-The Dragonfly Yo-Yo Team emerged in the spring of 2023, born out of the pandemic, as community youth turned to this activity for both enjoyment and the cultivation of robust mental resilience.
-The team made its inaugural performance debut at the Youth Conference, followed by a captivating appearance on the Festival stage at Pioneer Square during the summer.
+The Dragonfly Yo-Yo Team was formed in the spring of 2023, emerging from the pandemic as community youth embraced the activity for both enjoyment and the development of mental resilience.
+The team made its debut at the Youth Conference and later delivered a captivating performance on the Festival stage at Pioneer Courthouse Square that summer.
+Since then, their yo-yo performances have become a sought-after highlight at community cultural events.

 To book their performance, please contact [info@pdxchinese.org](mailto:info@pdxchinese.org).
 They will love to show off their culture in the community events.